syedwaseemjan/syedwaseemjan.github.io/_posts/2018-11-15-building-my-own-house.md

 date:   2018-11-15 23:01:00
 categories: life
 ---
+Having my own house was always my dream.
 After working as a software engineer for multiple years, doing part time jobs and spending my money frugally, I had enough savings by the start of 2016 and started building my own house which is almost complete now after nearly two years of construction and I will be moving there soon.

 Currently, I am living with my parents and siblings, 6 people in total, in a small 1200 sqft house.
 The place around our current house has become commercial, yes it can happen in Pakistan.
-There are no strict rules and regulations in most of the cities and residential places can be used for commercial purpose by making shops and plazas there.
+There are no strict rules and regulations in most of the cities and residential places can be used for commercial purposes by making shops and plazas there.
 So this place has become too crowdy for us, every time we have to leave or get back home, we have to pass through streets jam packed with motorbikes.
 Moreover, there are electricity blackout problems in this area.
 Blackout problems are everywhere in Pakistan but in some places, it is worse and ours is among the worse areas.

 We could also just had buy a house instead of constructing it but the place I bought land in was a relatively new Gated society with not many houses available for sale.
 I bought 2700 sqft of land there.
 Some of the reasons for buying land in that particular place were